perillosantana/login/README.md

 ```

 #### Configuration
-Through the Storefront, you can change the minicart's behavior and interface.
+Through the Storefront, you can change the `Login`'s behavior and interface.
 However, you also can make in your theme app, as Dreamstore does.

 | Prop name          | Type       | Description                                                                 |
 | ------------------ | ---------- | --------------------------------------------------------------------------- |